DiamondLightSource/diffcalc/doc/source/developer/intro.rst

 Levi in their classic paper [Busing1967]_.
 Diffcalc's orientation algorithm is taken from this paper.
-Busing & Levi also provided the original definition of the coordinate frames and of the U and B matrices used describe a crystal's orientation and to convert between Cartesian and reciprical lattice space.
+Busing & Levi also provided the original definition of the coordinate frames and of the U and B matrices used to describe a crystal's orientation and to convert between Cartesian and reciprical lattice space.

 Geometry plugins are used to adapt the six circle model used